cwilbar04/gcp-end-to-end-nba-predictions/README.md

 - LICENSE
     - MIT License for unrestricted use
 - Makefile
-    - Use "make" commands to make common, repeatble commands easier to execute
+    - Use "make" commands to execute common, repeatble commands easily
 - README.md
     - This document
 - requirements.txt